 Every BMC/BL/Rover fan has heard of Lord Stokes, Sir Michael Edwardes and Sir Graham Day.
-They were the most famous chairmen of British Leyland.
+They were the most famous Chairmen of British Leyland.

-But three other men occupied the post after Lord Stokes: Professor Sir Ronald Edwards, Sir Richard Dobson and Sir Austin Bide.
+However, three other men occupied the post after Lord Stokes: Professor Sir Ronald Edwards, Sir Richard Dobson and Sir Austin Bide.
 Here’s the story of the first.
 By Ian Nicholls.

 Professor Sir Ronald Edwards

 Professor Sir Ronald Edwards had the misfortune to be the shortest serving, he died in office in January 1976.
 Sir Ronald was born on 1 May 1910, and educated at Southgate County School, in London.
 He began work at the age of 15 as an audit clerk in the gas industry, earning £1 a week.
 The foundations of his subsequent achievements were built a few years later, when he began studying bookkeeping at evening classes, joined a firm of chartered accountants, and embarked on a correspondence course.

 The course led ultimately to a first class honours degree in commerce at the University of London.
 It also won for him the offer in 1935 of a post as assistant Lecturer in Accounting and Business Administration at the London School of Economics, and later he became Lecturer in the same subject.